Types of Herbal Tea: A Comprehensive Guide to all Herbal Tea Varieties

 Temperature and Time Control

 Getting perfect herbal tea requires careful attention to water temperature and steep time.
-Most herbal teas need boiling water (212°F) and about three minutes of steeping to release their full flavor profile.
+Water temperature varies by herb type – flowers and leaves typically need 175-185°F (80–85°C), while roots and bark require hotter water (205-212°F / 95–100°C).
+Most herbal teas steep for 5-10 minutes to release their full flavor profile.

-This differs from true teas like black tea, which steeps best at slightly lower temperatures (200-210°F) for around 2.5 minutes.
+This differs from true teas like black tea, which steeps best for around 2.5 minutes.
 Your tea timer becomes essential equipment here – even thirty seconds too long can turn a delightful hibiscus tea bitter or make chamomile lose its gentle sweetness.

 The leaf-to-water ratio also plays a crucial role in creating balanced herbal infusions.
 For flower-based tisanes like butterfly pea or roselle, you’ll need fewer dried petals than you would leaves for a mint tea.